ADAPT: An Autonomous Forklift for Construction Site Operation: Planning and Control

 Task (re-)planning and execution are crucial for the efficient operation of autonomous machines, particularly in dynamic, unstructured environments, enabling them to adapt to changing conditions.
 In the proposed autonomous system, task planning and execution are achieved using a behavior tree-based approach.
 Behavior trees provide a flexible, modular framework for modeling decision-making processes and task execution in a hierarchical, reactive manner \cite{btsurvey2018}.
 A behavior tree consists of action nodes (which perform tasks), condition nodes (which evaluate specific states), and composite nodes (which control the flow of execution, such as sequences and fallbacks).
 This structure allows for scalable and adaptable behavior design, particularly suited for managing complex tasks like navigation and object manipulation.
 The integrated behavior tree logic is based on the BehaviorTree.CPP library \cite{btcpp2018}, which offers a performant set of tools for behavior tree construction and execution.
 In order to enable smooth communication with the robot's ROS 2 based architecture, the ROS 2 wrappers from the Nav2 framework \cite{macenski2023survey} are utilized.
 A simplified version of the behavior tree that describes the operation of \ADAPT is shown in Figure~\ref{fig:behavior_tree}.
 The flow of execution can be summarized as follows: \begin{compactenum} \item The sequence begins with \ADAPT searching for pallets using the \textit{FindPallets} action. \item Once pallets are identified, the \textit{SelectPallet} action determines which pallet to target based on predefined criteria. \item The \textit{ApproachPallet} action guides \ADAPT in navigating toward the selected pallet. \item Once positioned correctly, the \textit{LoadPallet} action ensures the pallet is securely lifted onto \ADAPT. \item \ADAPT executes the \textit{ApproachSlot} action to navigate to the designated slot or unloading area. \item At the slot, the \textit{UnloadPallet} action places the pallet in its target location. \item After completing the unloading task, the behavior tree loops back using the \textit{Repeat} element and is ready for the next pallet.
 After loading all pallets, the \textit{ReturnHome} action navigates \ADAPT to its home position. \end{compactenum}

-The full behavior tree is significantly more complex, featuring 26 custom sub-trees and over 30 unique action and composite nodes.
+A more detailed version of the full behavior tree is provided in Appendix~\ref{app:behavior_tree}.
+It is considerably more complex, featuring 26 nested sub-trees and more than 30 unique action and composite nodes.
 It integrates both reactive and anticipatory behaviors.
 For example, a reactive behavior occurs after a failed pallet pick-up attempt, due to, for example, inaccuracies in the estimated pose, triggering a recovery action and another pick-up attempt.

 To initiate the operation, \ie~the execution of the behavior tree, \ADAPT receives a command by the forklift supervisor to transport either a specified number of pallets or all available pallets from a designated loading zone to an unloading zone.
 The current system iteration features a tablet-based HMI for monitoring and controlling the vehicle's operation.
 The framework also supports the testing of novel interaction modalities, like gesture control for freeing the hands of an operator; see \cite{Zafari2024} for details.